AGGPD/PlanitTechnicalAssessment/README.md

 This project automates test cases for a web application (http://jupiter.cloud.planittesting.com) by validating contact form behavior and e-commerce functionalities.
 The framework uses Selenium with TestNG and applies the Page Object Model (POM) for better maintainability and reusability.

+Test case 1:

+1. From the home page go to contact page

+2. Click submit button

+3. Verify error messages

+4. Populate mandatory fields

+5. Validate errors are gone

+Test case 2:

+1. From the home page go to contact page

+2. Populate mandatory fields

+3. Click submit button

+4. Validate successful submission message

+Note: Run this test 5 times to ensure 100% pass rate

+Test case 3:

+1. Buy 2 Stuffed Frog, 5 Fluffy Bunny, 3 Valentine Bear

+2. Go to the cart page

+3. Verify the subtotal for each product is correct

+4. Verify the price for each product

+5. Verify that total = sum(sub totals)

 ## Prerequisites

 Before setting up the project, ensure you have the following installed: